Something that has fascinated people for generations is shark teeth.

 Let’s answer the question how many rows of teeth sharks have.

-So again, this is highly variable between species, but the average is around 5 to 15 rows.Of the other more well-known species, Bull Sharks have around 50 rows, and Great White Sharks have around 7 rows on average.
+So again, this is highly variable between species, but the average is around 5 to 15 rows.Of the other more well-known species, Bull sharks have around 20 rows of teeth in each jaw, while great white sharks typically have several functional rows supported by multiple replacement rows behind them.

 Why so many rows?